BuddyVolly/bfast_preanalysis/README.md

 - Start and End date

-- satellite
+- Free selction of one or more satellites (Landsat 4-8 (Tier 2 optional), Sentinel-2 TOA)

-- annual or full time-series stats
+- available stats: cloud-free pixel count, NDVI median and stdDev

-- cloud free count, NDVI median and stdDev
+- annual or full time-seriesstats

 ## Outputs